utopia-foss/utopia/doc/usage/eval/plotting.rst

 The :py:class:`~utopya.plotting.ExternalPlotCreator`
 ----------------------------------------------------
-In Utopia, the :py:class:`~utopya.plotting.ExternalPlotCreator` has a central role as it forms the basis of some further specialized plot creators.
+In Utopia, the :py:class:`~utopya.plotting.ExternalPlotCreator` has a central role, as it forms the basis of several, more specialized plot creators.
-The *"external"* refers to is abiliy to invoke some plot function that can be in some external module or file.

-Such a plot function can basically do whatever it likes.
+The *"external"* refers to is abiliy to invoke some plot function from an external module or file.
+Such a plot function can essentially be arbitrary.
 However, the :py:class:`~utopya.plotting.ExternalPlotCreator` has some specialized functionality for working with ``matplotlib`` which aims to make plotting more convenient: the ``style`` option and the :py:class:`~utopya.plotting.PlotHelper` framework.
 Furthermore, it has access to dantro's :ref:`data transformation framework <external_plot_creator_DAG_support>`.

 In practice, the :py:class:`~utopya.plotting.ExternalPlotCreator` *itself* is hardly used in Utopia, but it is the base class of the :py:class:`~utopya.plotting.UniversePlotCreator` and the :py:class:`~utopya.plotting.MultiversePlotCreator`.
-Thus, the following information is valid for both these specialization and is important to understand before looking at the other creators.
+Thus, the following information is valid for both these specializations and is important to understand before looking at the other creators.
 More detail on the specializations themselves is given :ref:`later <uni_and_mv_plots>`.

 Specifying which plotting function to use
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Let's assume we have a plotting function defined somewhere and want to communicate to the :py:class:`~utopya.plotting.ExternalPlotCreator` that this function should be used for some plot.
 For the moment, the exact definition of the function is irrelevant.
 You can read more about it in :ref:`below <plot_func_sig_recommended>`.

 Importing a plotting function from a module
 """""""""""""""""""""""""""""""""""""""""""
-To do this, the ``module`` and ``plot_func`` entries are required.
+To import a plot function, the ``module`` and ``plot_func`` entries are required.
 The following example shows a plot that uses a plot function from ``utopya.plot_funcs`` and another plot that uses some (importable) package from which the module and the plot function are imported:

 .. code-block:: yaml